tarantool/tarantool/changelogs/unreleased/ghs_16_user_enumeration.md

 ## bugfix/core

-* Now the same error is returned when invalid password or login is entered during authorization to prevent user enumeration (ghs-16).
+* Now the same error is returned when a password or a username provided during authorization is incorrect.
+This prevents user enumeration (ghs-16).